-- Know your own ability.
+- Know your ability.
 Be mindful of your own safety when skiing and only use the ski slopes that are suitable to your skiing ability.
-The routes are divided up into blue (novice), red (intermediate) and black (expert) slopes.
-Each official ski slope is prepared and checked regularly.
+The pistes are divided up into blue (novice), red (intermediate) and black (expert) slopes.
+All official ski slopes are groomed and checked regularly.

-- Recognise when material is in proper condition.
+- Know your material.
 Part of a safe skiing experience is having the model of skis or snowboard that is right for you and having an expert adjust the bindings.
 Speak to a member of staff at one of the local ski shops or hire centres.
 They will gladly assist you.

 - Know the FIS rules.
-The rules for conduct from the international Ski Federation apply worldwide, they are mandatory and an important part of a fun and enjoyable experience.
+These rules issued by the International Ski Federation (FIS) apply worldwide.
+They are mandatory and an important part of a fun and enjoyable experience.